danyel-ii/cubeless_/state_of_review.md

 ## Summary

 The repo is aligned on the "cubeless" name, the Farcaster manifest includes both `miniapp` and `frame` blocks, and the mint UI builds metadata with `animation_url`.
 Frontend code is modularized (app core, features, data/chain, UI panels + HUDs).
-Contract tests pass locally, mint pricing is dynamic based on $LESS totalSupply (rounded up to the nearest `0.0001 ETH`), and $LESS supply snapshots/deltas are stored onchain for leaderboard ranking.
+Contract tests pass locally, mint pricing is dynamic based on $LESS totalSupply (base `0.0015 ETH`, rounded up to the nearest `0.0001 ETH`), and $LESS supply snapshots/deltas are stored onchain for leaderboard ranking.
 The remaining work is primarily deployment setup (IPFS pinning, manifest assets, and onchain deployment wiring).

 ## What’s working